Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 Pork spareribs come from near the breastbone of the pig.

 They are also called spares or side ribs.
-If you ever hear anyone say ‘ribs’ without specifying the type, then they are referring to this type of pork ribs.
+If you hear anyone say ‘ribs’ without specifying the type, they are referring to this type of pork ribs.

 Spareribs are straighter and flatter than baby back ribs.
 On one end, you would notice the bone marrow where they are cut from.

-I find these ribs to have more flavor than baby back ribs but are not as tender.
+These ribs have more flavor than baby back ribs but are not as tender.

 How To Cook Pork Spareribs